msa-em/nanocartography/02_orientation.md

 ### Calculation of Planes in a Tip Tilt Map

-The development of a tip/tilt map for any given crystal system provided a manner in which to predict the tilt motion of any possible vector within each system.
-These tip/tilt maps are most relevant to stereographic projections or poles figures that indicate the motion between poles within a freely rotating system.
+The development of a tip/tilt map for any given crystal system provides a manner in which to predict the tilt motion of any possible vector within each system.
+These tip/tilt maps are most relevant to stereographic projections or pole figures that indicate the motion between poles within a freely rotating system.
 In order to make a more complete comparison, it is necessary to add a description of the travel between poles.
 This will also facilitate the transition from real space